ftrackhq/integrations/doc/developing/deploy.rst

 ========================================

-To minimise IT administrative tasks, one could build Connect and launch it from a central location within an new or existing Python environment.
+To minimise IT administrative tasks, one could build Connect and launch it from a central location within a new or existing Python environment.

 The process is documented in the :ref:`ftrack Connect documentation <ftrack-connect:developing>`, a short summary: